NBISweden/urdr/README.md

 redmine=> update users set admin='t' where login='MYUSER';
 ```

-Now you need to create the env file .urdr.env using .urdr.env.default as a template.
+Now please create the env file .urdr.env using .urdr.env.default as a template.
+If you are on Linux you need to set the variable `REDMINE_HOST="http://172.17.0.1"`.
 Then, fetch the API key of your redmine user by navigating to your page, and update urdr.env by setting the variable `REDMINE_ADMIN_TOKEN`.

 Finally, you can start urdr by using: